Asset Management Credentials

 • How to apply real estate financial analysis tools to a property and identify options for improving financial performance

-Nuts and Bolts of Asset Management (AM121)
+AM121 Nuts and Bolts of Asset Management

-Asset Management Fundamentals (AM290)
+AM290 Asset Management Fundamentals

-Financial Fundamentals for Asset Managers (AM291)
+AM291 Financial Fundamentals for Asset Managers

 To earn the Asset Management Specialist designation, the candidate needs to pass the final exams for each of the three courses.